CICE-Consortium/CICE/doc/source/science_guide/sg_modelcomps.rst

    layer enthalpy, :math:`q_{ink}`.
-Here :math:`N_i` is the total number of ice layers, with a default value :math:`N_i = 4`, and :math:`q_{ink}` is the negative of the energy needed to melt a unit volume of ice and raise its temperature to; it is discussed in Section :ref:`thermo`.
+Here :math:`N_i` is the total number of ice layers, with a default value :math:`N_i = 4`, and :math:`q_{ink}` is the negative of the energy needed to melt a unit volume of ice and raise its temperature to 0 °C; it is discussed in Section :ref:`thermo`.
 (NOTE: In the current code, :math:`e_i<0` and :math:`q_i<0` with :math:`e_i = v_iq_i`.)